nikkhil160/nikhil/clnmq2svl000209mi0hqz3che.md

 ### Widespread on Reddit

-There is a subreddit called [r/FacebookAds](https://www.reddit.com/r/FacebookAds/) on Reddit that has a ton of posts with regards to the instability of Meta Ads.
+There is a subreddit called [r/FacebookAds](https://www.reddit.com/r/DTCAds/) ( on Reddit that has a ton of posts related the instability of Meta Ads.

+Join [r/DTCAds](https://reddit.com/r/DTCAds) which I made exclusively for DTC Shopify brand-owners.

 ![Facebook Ads Not Performing in 2024](https://cdn.hashnode.com/res/hashnode/image/upload/v1709293319735/e0b00b6f-3c23-41f2-8867-60ec59373776.png align="center")